Public Cloud Computing in Detail

-A public cloud is a platform that uses the standard cloud computing model to make the resources such as virtual machines, applications, or storage are available to the users remotely or you can say over the internet.
-That means the public cloud is a type of computing in which a service provider makes the resources available to the public via the internet.
+A public cloud is a platform that uses the standard cloud computing model to make resources such as virtual machines, applications, or storage available to users remotely or, you can say, over the internet.
+That means the public cloud is a type of computing in which a service provider makes the resources available to the public via the Internet.

 Some of the public cloud providers offer the resources for free, while the clients need to pay for other resources either by subscription or a pay-per-usage model.

 The Cloud services are available to anyone, i.e., individual users as well as organizations, to start using public cloud resources and services.
 Microsoft Azure and Amazon Web Services are examples of a public cloud.

 We need to access public cloud services and resources over the internet.
 So, we need an internet connection to access and manage cloud services and resources.
 In order to manage the cloud services and resources, the cloud service providers generally provide a web portal.

 We need to pay a monthly fee to the public cloud service provider for the cloud services and resources we use.
 This monthly fee is like your utility bills, like water or electricity.
 It follows the pay-as-you-go model, meaning you pay for what you use.